The center of the asymptotic Hecke category and unipotent character sheaves: The dihedral case

-\begin{remark} By \cite{elias2015} the (two-colored) Temperley--Lieb category embeds as the degree 0 morphisms into the category of Soergel bimodules of a dihedral group.
+As explained at the end of \Autoref{rem_classification}, it is therefore enough to calculate just one structure constant of the asymptotic category.
+By \cite{elias2015}, the (two-colored) Temperley--Lieb category embeds as the degree 0 morphisms into the category of Soergel bimodules of a dihedral group.
 By \cite[Theorem 2.15]{Elias_2017} we even have a degree-zero equivalence.
-This shows, that the morphism spaces in the asymptotic Hecke category are exactly described by the structure constants of recoupling theory, see \Autoref{ex:fusiondata}. \end{remark}

-We can combine this information to a description of the asymptotic Hecke category for a dihedral group.
+This equivalence between the diagrammatic dihedral and Temperley--Lieb calculations shows that the morphism spaces in the asymptotic Hecke category, and therefore the associators and dimensions, are described in exactly the same way.
+The computation of the associator data, which was described for the Temperley--Lieb category in \cite{edie-morrison-17}, works in the same way in the quotient of the diagrammatic Hecke category.
+As seen in \Autoref{lem:classification_ak}, the important structure constant is the choice of root of unity for $[2]$, i.e., the evaluation of the bubble in the Temperley--Lieb category.
+Under the equivalence of \cite{elias2015}, the bubble corresponds to the dimension of $B_{st}$ inside the asymptotic category, i.e., the composition $B_s\to (B_{st} \otimes B_{ts})(-1) \xrightarrow{\eta} (B_{st} \otimes B_{ts})(+1) \to B_s$.
+Since by construction $\partial_s(\rho)=1$, the composition evaluates to $\partial_s(\alpha_t)$.